Temavrix/NexaView/README.md

 BackEnd Code-FrontEnd UI Integration Checks: ✅
 (All evaluations are done by the R&D Department)

-Last Updated: 02-Novemeber-2025 21:45 HRS (Singapore Standard Time)
+Last Updated: 11-Novemeber-2025 23:45 HRS (Singapore Standard Time)
 Publisher: Temavrix
 ```
-Keep up-to-date with what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this webpage.
+Keep up-to-date with what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this repository.

 ## Introducing NexaView